eddsalkield/site/_posts/2021-02-21-vibing_cat_synchroniser.markdown

 As the rhythm speeds up, so the duration ("time since last beat") decreases - we can see this as the part that's sloping downward.
 The tempo increase is quite dramatic: at beat 360, the rhythm is approximately twice as fast as at beat 320.

-Then at beat 366, something interesting happens: the beats are happening so quickly that every other beat is falling below the certainty threshold, resulting in a return to a tempo closer to whta we had at the start.
+Then at beat 366, something interesting happens: the beats are happening so quickly that every other beat is falling below the certainty threshold, resulting in a return to a tempo closer to what we had at the start.
 And then it just goes crazy during the heavy drumming section, before returning to normal.

 So now we know with pretty high certainty where all the beats land in the song.
 So we're done on the music front, right?
 Not so fast...

 ## The beat break

 Quite a few songs exhibit the pattern of beat breaks: the drums will be playing a recognisable beat, and then drop out for a bit before rejoining.
 Unfortunately, this means our beat detection is going to stop working so reliably.
-Although it does a great job overall, in practise it's going to drop at least a few beats.
+Although it does a great job overall, in practice it's going to drop at least a few beats.
 Ideally we'd like to not have the cat just sitting there awkwardly during instrumentals, so we need a way of guessing what happens during these intervals.

 Let's look at another example: